 I’ve never driven a Volkswagen car before and I’m a bit iffy when it comes to driving cars that are not my own because I feel as if I have no sense of control.
 But the cars proved to be superb in terms of endurance, speed, and comfort!
 I was able to trust the car to function with ease which ensured that I had a safe and smooth drive without worrying if the car was gone crash when I drove at 200 km/h.

 Upon arriving at our beautiful destination at Mangala Resort & Spa in Kuantan, Pahang, I was in for a yoga treat – a first for me.
-Before coming here, I generally thought that yoga was an exercise for people who have a lot of flexibility and patience since the yoga movements that I see on TV would be done in a very slow manner and it had a lot of unusual poses.
+Before coming here, I generally thought that yoga was an exercise for people who have a lot of flexibility and patience since the yoga movements that I see on TV would be done in a very slow pace.

-I thought ‘I could never reach a yogi’s level of patience and flexibility like that.
+I thought to myself ‘I could never reach a yogi’s level of patience and flexibility like that.
 Ever!’.
-But my short stint (3 classes) doing yoga with VW who brought in instructors from YogaWantThatIWant proved to be otherwise.
+But my short stint (3 classes) doing yoga with VW who brought in instructors from YogaOneThatIWant proved to be otherwise.

 If you’re unsure about doing yoga yourself or are curious to know how yoga works, keep on reading.
 Below are some of the tips I’ve learned during my first yoga experience.

 1. Clear your mind

-When performing yoga, expect to enter the zen space problems free.
-Yoga can help clear your head and forget about your worries and your stress for an hour or so.
-It makes you focus on what you’re doing at the moment and channel positive energy throughout your whole body.
+When performing yoga, expect to enter the zen mood.
+Yoga can help clear your head and forget about your worries and stress for an hour or so.
+It makes you focus on what you’re doing at the moment and channeling positive energy throughout your whole body.